-&lt;sup>12 World Conference on Disaster Reduction, 1994
+12 World Conference on Disaster Reduction, 1994

-UNDP 2011.
-Human Development Report 2011 Sustainability and Equity: A Better Future for All Butt et al. 2003
+12 UNDP 2011.
+Human Development Report 2011 Sustainability and Equity: A Better Future for All 13Butt et al. 2003

+The fragile ecosystems of the country are very vulnerable to extreme climate events weakening the socio-economic situation and the ability of communities to adapt.
 Unfortunately, current adaptive capacity is low in the country, nursing one of the highest levels of food insecurity and malnutrition.

-According to the outcomes of various climate models, the climate trends of future scenarios without improved planning and management, particularly improved water and natural resource management plans, implies that climate change will negatively impact the major sectors in Mali, namely agriculture, fisheries, livestock and forestry which directly impact food security and poverty.
+According to the outcomes of various climate models, the climate trends of future scenarios without improved planning and management, particularly improved water and natural resource management plans, implies that climate change will negatively impact the major sectors in Mali14, namely agriculture, fisheries, livestock and forestry which directly impact food security and poverty.
 The consequences will be severe for the poor and vulnerable majority of populations, mainly because of their strong dependence on natural resources and their limited capacity to address climate change especially extreme climate events such as droughts.
 There are also climate change-induced problems affecting the major sectors and their performances in supporting national development programmes that need conscientious efforts to address them.